 As we all continue to adapt during the coronavirus pandemic, we find normalcy amid new social structures and a constantly evolving stream of information.
-As digital communicators, Questline has been supporting its energy utility partners with content and insights to optimize customer communications during the outbreak.
+As digital communicators, Questline Digital has been supporting its energy utility partners with content and insights to optimize customer communications during the outbreak.

-During the initial five weeks of the pandemic, Questline sent more than 44.2 million coronavirus-related emails to energy utility customers across the United States.
+During the initial five weeks of the pandemic, Questline Digital sent more than 44.2 million coronavirus-related emails to energy utility customers across the United States.
 These emails contained information about utilities’ preparations in the outbreak, safety tips, scam protection alerts and energy efficiency tips.

 Where do we go from here?

-Throughout the coronavirus outbreak, Questline has continued to focus on energy utility communications to bring you insights on what resonates with customers.
+Throughout the coronavirus outbreak, Questline Digital has continued to focus on energy utility communications to bring you insights on what resonates with customers.
 We’ve analyzed 28 million emails and eNewsletters sent after the initial coronavirus response emails.
 These emails include a variety of topics ranging from transactional safety and storm alerts to energy efficiency programs and paperless billing.
 Overall, these messages are performing well, reaching an average open rate of 28.9%.